mumo← Back

 • streaming — at least one model in the most recent round is actively responding.

-• processing — all model responses landed; post-processing (snippet extraction, claim map, distill) is in flight.
+• processing — all model responses landed; post-processing (snippet extraction, claim map, optionally recap) is in flight.

 • ready — fully complete; safe to call append_round or read final artifacts.